You won't believe what the healing button will do

 Choose the photo you would like to edit.

 Once a photograph is loaded in the Photoshop Fix window, you can do all the editing available in the native Photos app, but much more.
-I most often use the Healing feature, that lets a user remove distractions from a picture.
+I most often use the Healing feature, which lets a user remove distractions from a picture.
 Try this:

 Touch the Healing icon that looks like a bandaid.